JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 FIXME: I should rename `CoroutineTransformerMethodVisitor` to `StateMachineBuilder` already.

 #### JS & Native: Suspend Markers
-The difference between JVM_IR and JS_IR/Native in regards to coroutine codegen non-JVM back-ends do not generate suspending markers in the resulting code.
-They still collect suspension points, however.
+The difference between JVM_IR and JS_IR/Native regarding coroutine codegen non-JVM back-ends do not generate suspending markers in the resulting code.
 That is because they assume the closed-world model; in other words, they do not generate libraries in their target languages, which could contain suspending inline functions.
 Thus, the back-ends run the inliner before all lowerings, and they generate state machine during a suspend lowering, whereas JVM_IR still relies on the old back-end's `CoroutineTransfromerMethodVisitor` to do this since we cannot just